RUFintech/certificate-network/README.md

     cd certificate-network
     pip3 install -r requirements.txt
 	sudo python3 startcertchain.py

+### Restarting network
+You can reset network by running startcertchain.py and deleting the certificate entries in psql:
+    psql -U certuser
+    \c certificates
+    DELETE FROM certificate;

 ### Setup REST API
 There are two types of API's: an authenticated and an unauthenticated API.
 #### Authenticated API on port 3000